 If you are living in Saudi Arabia at the moment, you can take advantage of your offshore address in order to move your UK pension into a QROPS to avoid further UK taxes down the line.
 A QROPS is an appropriate tax planning vehicle to avoid UK taxes if you are considering living or retiring abroad.

-Malta QROPS for British Expats in India
+Malta QROPS for British Expats in Saudi Arabia

 Income Tax on a QROPS in Saudi Arabia